Celtikill/static-site/README.md

 - This is a demonstration pipeline, deploying demonstration infrastructure.
 - CloudFront and WAF (key security AWS Well Architected features) are managed with feature flags I generally leave off.
 - Since I'm not using CloudFront, TLS encryption (https) is not easily available, and not deployed.
 - Yes, I realize this is a security concern.
-Given the use case and threat model of this demo site, this is acceptable to me, and in the end, that's what matters (and you can too!). :cool:
+This is acceptable to me. :cool:

 ## On the role of our new AI overlords :alien: